General Registration Information (CURRENT K-12)

 - Proof of Milford Residency (see above)

 - IEP, 504, and/or Individual Health Care Plan

 - English learner ACCESS for ELLs State Assessment scores

 - Legal documents (notarized translation into English)

 Student Contact and Medical Verification are conducted annually by the District.
-Parents/guardians can make any changes to student information on-line through the Family portal.
-In addition, you will receive a notice from the school at the beginning of each calendar school year requesting updates to your student's information.
+You will receive a notice from the school at the beginning of each school year requesting updates to your student's information.
 Updates may be made during the school year by contacting your student's school or the FRC.